 1. This Interpretation Statement provides guidance on when the attribution rule for income from personal services in ss GB 27 to GB 29 will apply.
-It expands on "Attribution of Income" Tax Information Bulletin Vol 12, No 12 (December
+It expands on

-- 2000): 49.
+- "Attribution of Income" Tax Information Bulletin Vol 12, No 12 (December 2000): 49.
 It does not discuss or explain the calculation rules contained in s GB 29. - 2.
 The attribution rule for income from personal services in ss GB 27 to GB 29 is a specific anti-avoidance rule that prevents an individual avoiding the top personal tax rate by diverting income to an associated entity.
 Essentially, the income attribution rule applies when an individual (the working person), who performs personal services, is associated with an entity (the associated entity) that provides personal services to a third person (the buyer). - 3.
 The income attribution rule only applies where various threshold tests are met and no exemptions apply.
-This Interpretation Statement provides guidance on the application of each of those threshold tests and exemptions, to assist readers in determining whether the income attribution rule applies to their situation.
+This Interpretation Statement provides guidance on the application of each of those threshold tests and exemptions, to assist readers in determining whether the income attribution rule applies to their situation. - 4.
+This Interpretation Statement makes minor amendments to and replaces IS 18/03: Income Tax attribution rule for income from personal services, published in Tax Information Bulletin Vol 30 No 9 (October 2018).